Northeast Buttress in a day, Mt. Slesse

 |Steph at the belay just before PITCH 13, the final climbing to the top.
 The final pitch climbs solid 5.7 pillars to loose blocks on the summit ridge..||View of the North Cascades looking towards the Picket Range (Luna Peak at left center, Challenger to the right.
 This photo was taken just before the summit block.||Clint topping out on the loose blocks just before the summit.||Steph on the summit, Mt.
 Baker in the background.||Evening light to the west.
 We got to the summit at 5:30pm, with 2 hours of daylight to make it past the downclimbing and gullies to the trail. |

 DESCENT This photo shows Slesse from the west.
-Overview of the descent: Probably the best way off the mountain is to descend the standard Southwest Route (Class 3 to 5.6).
+Overview of the descent: One way off the mountain is to descend the standard Southwest Route (Class 3 to 5.6).
 From a minor notch just S of the summit, downclimb 150 ft (Class 3) in a loose gully.
 Traverse to skier’s left and downclimb the upper pitch (5.6) of the SW route to the notch behind a giant gendarme (or rappel, but there are quite a few rope-eating flakes in this area).
 The rest of the descent is Class 3.
 Descend westward nearly to the bottom of the gully between the gendarme and the main summit.
 Then make an ascending traverse around the corner N (skier’s right) onto terrace; continue traversing N, downclimbing an open slabby gully a couple of hundred feet and then continue traversing N to the gully adjacent to the NW Face (below a prominent notch).
 Descend the gully to the trail.
+The advantage of this route is that it is well-traveled and pretty easy.
+The disadvantage is that you end up on the other side of the mountain from where you started (we planted a car).

 |Downclimbing the steep 5.6 of the upper SW Ridge route.
 We wanted to avoid rappelling since I’ve had bad luck of getting ropes eaten by flakes this year.||After the downclimbing, we descended this gully until a giant gendarme on skier’s left, and then traversed right (north) onto terraces, following a path of cairns.||The giant gendarme adjacent to the gully in the previous photo.||At the gendarme you traverse to the skier’s right (north) to a cairn (left-center in photo), and around this terrace to continue a northward traverse.||Steph on the traverse north on trail and terraces.
 The proper descent drops a couple of hundred feet down the first slabby gully and then continues traversing northward to the gully adjacent to the NW Face. |